anonymous276/Contents/README.md

    }

    Final uproject file should look like 'sample.uproject' attached in this repository.
- 7. Copy Airsim plugin directory into your project.
+ 7. Copy Airsim plugin directory into your project folder.
  Example command in Ubuntu : cp -r your_path_to_Airsim/Unreal/Plugins your_path_to_the_project/
- 8. Remove the 'Content' directory in your project
+ 8. Remove the 'Content' directory in your project folder.
  Example command in Ubuntu : rm -r your_path_to_the_project/Content
  9. Download one of our simulation environments and extract it into your_path to_the_project